thrackle-io/rules-engine/docs/userGuides/rules/ACTION-TYPES.md

 ## BUY

 The protocol defines a buy as as any transfer where the from address is a contract, the originating sender equals the from address, to address is not the zero address, and from address is not the zero address.
+Please note that within this action, there are two different common techniques: custodial style and non-custodial style.
+Non-custodial style, like OpenSea, uses a contract to perform the trade, but the token is transferferred directly from the buyer and seller.
+Custodial style, like NFT AMM's, uses a contract to perform the trade, but the marketplace(or pool) owns the token to purchase so it is transferred directly from the marketplace(or pool) contract.

 ## SELL

 The protocol defines a sell as any transfer where the originating sender is not the from address, to address is not the zero address, and from address is not the zero address.
+Please note that within this action, there are two different common techniques: custodial style and non-custodial style.
+Non-custodial style, like OpenSea, uses a contract to perform the trade, but the token is transferferred directly from the buyer and seller.
+Custodial style, like NFT AMM's, use a contract to perform the trade, but the marketplace(or pool) owns the token to sell so it is transferred directly to the marketplace(or pool) contract.

 ## MINT